Close Menu

 How Do I Pay Rent with a Credit Card?

-Most landlords and property managers prefer that you pay through a specified online portal or through a check.
+Most landlords and property managers prefer that you pay through a specified online client portal or through a check.
 However, as mentioned above, some will allow you to pay rent with a credit card.
 In this case, you will usually be asked to pay a processing fee.
 Be sure to ask your landlord or property manager about the fee before attempting to pay the rent with a credit card.

 In terms of how this works, you may be able to pay with your credit card through the online portal that you typically use to pay for your rent with your checking account.
 Otherwise, if your credit card is attached to your Venmo or PayPal account and your landlord accepts payments through there, then using your credit card is simple.
 There is a fee to use your credit card to send payments on PayPal, which is typically a percentage of the total amount of the transaction.